utrack/pbtree/README.md

     » protoc -I./vendor.pbtree --go_out=. ./vendor.pbtree/github.com/me/super-project\!/protos/foo.proto

-Sometimes `pbtree` won&rsquo;t be able to figure out your imports; you can either change them to Canonical import format or [Map your imports](https://github.com/utrack/pbtree/wiki/Rewriting-import-paths) via pbtree configs.
+Sometimes `pbtree` won&rsquo;t be able to figure out your imports; you can either change them to Canonical import format by hand or [Map your imports](https://github.com/utrack/pbtree/wiki/Rewriting-import-paths) without changing files themselves.

-<a id="orgf10ee9f"></a>
+<a id="org89f5965"></a>

 # Pulling protofiles from other projects